OSS-Java-Seminar-2024/Notes/README.md

 ## 📝 About

 <div align="justify">
-Whether it’s a drama or a ballet, the Theater app offers you an interactive web interface for managing theater projects.
+Whether if it’s a drama or a ballet, the Theater app offers you an interactive web interface for managing theater projects.
 Easily manage participants and efficiently share information to ensure your performances run smoothly.
 </div>